Menu

 Ready to buy now?
 Shop the best:

-Editors' Picks
+Editors' picks

 Compatibility: Compatible with Chevy, Ford, Hyundai, Kia and works as a level 2 ev charger Tesla with adapter (not included). | Power Output: Up to 48A (11.5 kW) for hardwired installation on a 60A circuit; 40A (9.6 kW) with NEMA 14-50 plug. | Special Features: Smart Wi-Fi & App Control, long 25-foot cable

-The EVIQO Level 2 EV is simple to install and takes just five minutes, so no electrician is needed.
+The EVIQO Level 2 EV Charger is simple to install and takes just five minutes, so no electrician is needed.
 Its weather-resistant design and safety certifications provide reliability in all kinds of weather.

 You can monitor usage and adjust charging schedules using the clever Wi-Fi & App control.
-Most users like the practical 25-foot cable and the fast charging speed, but ts incompatibility with a GM EV, durability issues, and inability to function without the internet have been brought up by several.
-Overall, this charger is a solid choice for something efficient and reliable.
+Most users like the practical 25-foot cable and the fast charging speed, but its incompatibility with a GM EV, durability issues and inability to function without the internet have been brought up by several.

-Compatibility: Compatible with all EVs and PHEVs sold in North America | Power Output: Adjustable maximum current output: 40A, 32A, 24A, 16A; Wattage: 10 KW | Special Features: Fast Charging, Self-Monitoring and Recovery, Easily detachable and portable
+Compatibility: Compatible with all EVs and PHEVs sold in North America | Power Output: Adjustable maximum current output: 40A, 32A, 24A, 16A; Wattage: 10 KW | Special Features: Fast charging, self-monitoring and recovery, easily detachable and portable

-The Grizzl-E Classic Level 2 EV charger is built tough.
+The Grizzl-E Classic Level 2 Electric Vehicle (EV) Charger is built tough.
 On top of that, it’s fast, it’s reliable, and the installation is refreshingly straightforward.

 While the design is on the heavier side, you can still easily move it from place to place.

-That said, the WiFi functionality can be difficult to set up.
+That said, the Wi-Fi functionality can be difficult to set up.
 A few also noted concerns with overheating.

 Still, if you’re looking for a rugged charger that balances speed, value, and portability, this is worth a look.
+It's suitable for cold-weather conditions and has a durable 24-foot charging cable.

 Compatibility: J1772 model is universally compatible (adapter required for Teslas) | Power Output: Up to 80 Amps / 240 Volts (AC) | Special Features: Can charge up to 9 times faster than a standard 110V outlet, User-friendly Mobile App

-This charges up to 9 times faster than a standard 110V outlet, and it comes with a cold-resistant cable, ensuring it works reliably regardless of the weather.
-The user-friendly app allows you to manage charging sessions, connect to smart home devices, and even locate nearby charging stations.
+The ChargePoint HomeFlex Level 2 EV Charger charges up to nine times faster than a standard 110-volt outlet, and it comes with a cold-resistant cable, ensuring it works reliably regardless of the weather.

 Compatibility: NACS | Charging Speed: Up to 44 mi of range added per hour at 11.5kW / 48 amp output | Special Features: Wi-Fi enabled with over-the-air updates, Customizable amperage settings up to 48A, Tesla app integration